Installing JavaFX

 JavaFX runtime components are missing, and are required to run this application

 And the application will not run.
-So make sure you set the VM Arguments up correctly.
-If you are still getting this error after setting VM arguments, make sure you are using the path to the lib folder inside of your JavaFX folder, not the JavaFX folder itself, in the VM Arguments.
+So make sure you set the VM arguments up correctly.
+If you are still getting this error after setting VM arguments, make sure you are using the path to the lib folder inside of your JavaFX folder, not the JavaFX folder itself, in the VM arguments.

 Previous submodule: